mohajeranilab/SemiAutoAnnotator/README.md

 ```

 ## Important Notes
-If you want to just annotate without a models assistance, you can skip installing the tensorflow/torch libraries by installing requirements

 If you want to change how many frames you skip to shorten annotation, change the FRAME_SKIP variable